Korean, Edit

 ○ All cells appear purple at this stage.

-○ Crystal violet, an acidic reagent with a (+) charge, strongly binds to teichoic acids in Gram-positive bacteria.
+○ Crystal violet, a basic reagent with a (+) charge, strongly binds to teichoic acids in Gram-positive bacteria.

 ③ 3rd: Briefly rinse the stained slide with distilled water in a tube and remove excess water.